VENOUS COLOUR DOPPLER

 Preparing for test

-Preparing for Venous Colour Doppler
+Preparation for a Venous Colour Doppler is minimal and straightforward.

 Pre-requisites